-America’s Best Small City simply dominated our ranking in 2018.
+America’s Best Small City simply dominated our categories in 2019.

-It’s hardly surprising, given that the city is just a few planeloads shy of one million inhabitants (and therefore qualifying as a “large city”).
-It’s also a global vacation destination, visited by almost six million tourists last year.
+It’s hardly surprising, given that the city is just a few planeloads shy of one million inhabitants (and so also just shy of qualifying as a “large city” in our rankings).
+It’s also a global vacation destination, visited by more than six million tourists last year.

 Given its eye candy, the city also ruled our Promotions category, powered by epic sunset ’grams, braggy Facebook check-ins and breathless TripAdvisor reviews.
 To say nothing of a committed tourism marketing budget to keep the city’s top industry humming.

 With the best shopping between Orange County and Tokyo, Honolulu is doubling down on the retail experience.
-The accessible and perpetually innovating Ala Moana—the world’s largest open-air shopping center (now with daily hula lessons!)—has been joined by the newly opened Ka Makana Ali‘i, making for some healthy competition.
+The accessible and perpetually innovating Ala Moana—the world’s largest open-air shopping center (now with daily hula lessons and new Lanai @ Ala Moana Center)—has been joined by the recently opened Ka Makana Ali‘i, making for some healthy competition.